Brufico/StandardFunctions/Readme.md

 `dataf` ==> The dataframe
 `nomfact` ==>   The factor's name
-`orderfreq` ==> should the factor's levels be reordered accoring to frequency or another var?
+`orderfreq` ==> should the factor's levels be reordered according to frequency or another var?
 `orderdesc` ==>  in descending order if TRUE
 `ordervar` ==> the ordering variable (if not supplied or "c..nt", the number of rows)
 `orderval` ==> According to the frequency of a certain value ? (if supplied)